Badgerati/Fudge/README.md

 * Uses a Fudgefile to control required software
 * Allows you to version control required software to run websites, services and applications
 * Ability to run pre/post install/upgrade/uninstall/pack scripts
-* Can seperate out developer specific software which aren't needed for certain environments
+* Can separate out developer specific software which aren't needed for certain environments
 * You can reinstall all packages, or just in/un/reinstall all packages
-* Allows you to have mutliple nuspecs, which you can then pack one or all of with Fudge
+* Allows you to have multiple nuspecs, which you can then pack one or all of with Fudge
 * See details about packages in a Fudgefile - such as which ones are installed or need upgrading
 * Create empty template Fudgefiles, or create them from nuspec files or local packages
 * Prune the machine to remove packages not in a Fudgefile (except chocolatey/fudge obviously!)